lifeomic/bitrise/README.md

     then the `branch` parameter is used.
   - **commitMessage** — a description to include on the build.
   - **disableStatusReporting** — disable sending status reports to SCM.
+  - **environment** — an object of key value pairs representing environment variables to provide to the build.
   - **pullRequest** — the ID of the pull request being built.
   - **target** — the destination branch of the pull request.
   - **workflow** — the ID of the Bitrise workflow to run.